strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 #### Registering conditions

-To be available in the admin panel, conditions should be declared and registered in the [`./config/functions/bootstrap.js`](/developer-docs/latest.setup-deployment-guides/configurations.md#bootstrap) file:
+To be available in the admin panel, conditions should be declared and registered in the [`./config/functions/bootstrap.js`](/developer-docs/latest.setup-deployment-guides/configurations.md#bootstrap) file.
+To register a single condition, use the `conditionProvider.register()` method, and use `conditionProvider.registerMany()` to register multiple conditions, defined as an array of [condition objects](#declaring-new-conditions):

 ```js
 const conditions = [